 - Clean and sanitize all trash cans, especially when used heavily or for high-risk foods

-- Clean and sanitize sinks that are used for food preparation and flatware, utensils, and glassware
+- Clean and sanitize sinks that are used for food preparation and flatware, utensils, and glassware.
+This should include any food prep equipment.

-- Clean tips of soda dispenser guns and heads of beverage dispensers
+- Clean tips of soda dispenser guns and heads of beverage dispensers, and look out for grease buildup

-- Change the foil lining on top of ranges and grills
+- Change the foil lining on top of ranges and grills, especially to remove food residue

 - Refill soap dispensers